 Megan Rast, Environmental Sustainability Director, Sony Pictures

-Although many companies have launched employee engagement programs with sustainability education, recognition and incentives, the question still remains: How can companies implement true employee-level sustainability integration, building it into performance criteria and compensation, and unleash the powerful benefits to society, the environment, and business performance?
+Although many companies have launched employee engagement programs with sustainability education, recognition and incentives, the question still remains: How can companies implement true employee-level sustainability integration, building it into their mindset, decision making, and responsibilities?
+Success in empowering employees to make sustainability part of their job promises to unleash powerful benefits to society, the environment, and business performance.
 Known as the 'A Team' Challenge, this multi-brand effort seeks to support the development of "A players" in all corporations, top performers that care about the success of the business and about its positive legacy in the world.

-Integrating sustainability into every employee's performance criteria and compensation is essential for transformational change toward sustainability.
-It communicates trust in employees to contribute - and integrity to the company's publically expressed sustainability platform.
+Our Premise -- True employee-level sustainability integration is essential for transformational change toward sustainability.
+It communicates trust in employees to contribute, and integrity with publicly expressed sustainability values and goals.
 Empowered and entrusted employees perform better.
 Corporations with integrated sustainability programs attract, empower, inspire, and retain top performing employees, driving innovation, financial performance, and shareholder value.

 Decoupling Brand from Business Model – How Business Model Innovation can Help Generate Long-term Success for Brands